-Pregnancy: what a blissful, joy-filled time in a woman’s life, right?
+What a blissful, joy-filled time pregnancy is in a woman’s life, right?
 For some, perhaps.
 For me?
 It was nerve-wracking, hand-wringing, symptom-googling agony.
-Don’t get me wrong—I was so thrilled to be pregnant that I happy-cried every time I thought about our little baby, but I also sad-cried every time I let my anxiety overrule what should have been some of the best days of my life.
+Don’t get me wrong—I was so thrilled to be pregnant.
+I happy-cried every time I thought about our little baby.
+But I also sad-cried every time I let my anxiety overrule what should have been some of the best days of my life.

 Something that isn’t unusual for pregnancy-after-loss parents.
-I found out I was pregnant because I just had that “feeling”, and trusted my intuition.
-I also trusted a less-than-a-dollar pregnancy test to be right, and it confirmed what I both longed for and feared: I was pregnant again.
+I found out I was pregnant because I just had that “feeling” and trusted my intuition.
+I also trusted a less-than-a-dollar pregnancy test to be correct, and it confirmed what I both longed for and feared: I was pregnant again.
 Again, with no baby to show for the first pregnancy.
-I told my husband in none of the ways I’d anticipated doing so on Pinterest: I’d already done that before, and had decided I would do most things different this time in the event something went awry.
+I told my husband in none of the ways I’d anticipated doing so on Pinterest: I’d already done that before and had decided I would do most things differently this time in the event something went awry.

-Fast forward a year and some change later, and I’m proudly mothering the hell out of a 7 month old fireball.
-She’s feisty and funny and freaking adorable, but I find myself constantly waiting on the other shoe to drop.
+Fast forward a year and some change later, and I’m proudly mothering the hell out of a 7-month-old fireball.
+She’s feisty and funny and freaking adorable.
+However, I find myself constantly waiting for the other shoe to drop.
 How can we be so lucky this time?

 The “what ifs” dominate my mind:

-Postpartum anxiety is extremely common, but goes undiagnosed more often than not, due in large part to the stigma attached to mental health issues in our society.
+Postpartum anxiety is common but goes undiagnosed more often than not, primarily due to the stigma attached to our society’s mental health issues.

 I am thankful to have the support of friends and family, who gently nudge and encourage me to seek help.
-There’s absolutely no shame in it, I know, but it was something I denied having for quite some time in the attempt to seem strong.
-I’m fortunate: I’ve had no difficulty bonding with our girl (I might be too bonded—going back to work was a huge struggle for me, but financial necessity and fears of debt also send me spiraling) as can happen with postpartum anxiety.
-My fears are most at bay when I’m with her in the little moments: playing on the floor, nursing her to sleep, and watching her imitate her dad’s funny faces.
-I breathe in deeply, and blow out slowly: something I googled that I should do, naturally.
+There’s absolutely no shame in it, I know, but it was something I denied having for quite some time in an attempt to seem strong.
+I’m fortunate: I’ve had no difficulty bonding with our girl (I might be too bonded—going back to work was a huge struggle for me, but the financial necessity and fears of debt also send me spiraling), as can happen with postpartum anxiety.
+My fears are most at bay when I’m with her in the little moments—playing on the floor, nursing her to sleep, and watching her imitate her dad’s funny faces.
+I breathe in deeply and blow out slowly.
+It’s something I googled that I should do, naturally.

-The other night over a casual bagged salad, (because we’re fancy like that) my husband laid a huge query at my feet.
-In between chewing radicchio, he says “So, when should we have another?”
+The other night while eating a simple bagged salad (because we’re fancy like that), my husband laid a huge query at my feet.
+Between chewing radicchio, he says, “So, when should we have another?”

-Another?
 Another what?
 Another bagged salad?
 I get them all the time.
-I’m always worried he’ll tire of them, and eventually me.
+I’m always worried he’ll tire of them and eventually me.
 Anxiety is omnipresent, y’all.
-He tells me he’s being serious: when should we start thinking of having another baby?
+He tells me he’s serious: when should we consider having another baby?
 Needless to say, a streetcar named anxiety revved its engine on me once more.
 How could such a tender question send me into overdrive?
 I wasn’t sure how to respond, so I changed the subject.
 My hope, though, is to be able to answer that question, and many others constantly swirling around in my head, very soon.